zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 3. The number of tracked features goes below a certain threshold.
 4. Delete redundant keyframes whose 90% of the map points have been seen in at least other three keyframes.

+### Pose tracking

+Since SLAM runs in an incremental fashion, pose tracking is a recursive step to build the pose of the next frame and the associated new tracks and projections repeatedly.

+[4] "Once the camera pose is predicted, the map points in the local map are projected and matched with keypoints on the frame.
+We then optimize current frame j by minimizing the feature reprojection error of all matched points and an IMU error term."

+It may also be responsible for deciding if the current frame is a keyframe.
+Once a new keyframe is inserted, local optimization is triggered to optimize the states (poses, velocities and IMU biases) of the last N keyframes.

 ### Optimization

 The factor graph of visual inertial optimization using both visual and inertial measurements is shown as below.